Helping Children Deal with Divorce

 You are a parent thinking about ending your marriage or domestic partnership

 You and your partner are thinking about making your relationship permanent and/or having children

-Other publications at our website, www.washingtonlawhelp.org, have more information regarding the divorce process, and forms and instructions.
+Visit our website, WashingtonLawHelp.org, to learn more about the divorce process, and to find court forms and instructions.
 If you have questions about your situation, talk to a lawyer.